 - Namanga Entry Point (Tanzania-Kenya boarder point)

 Payment, at all these points, is in US Dollars or its equivalent in Sterling.
-For all other entry points in Tanzania, visitors must hold valid visa prior to approaching those entry points in Tanzania.
-However, in order to avoid unnecessary delays, those who proceed to Tanzania from a country where there IS a Tanzania Diplomatic Mission or Consular Office are strongly advised to obtain their entry visa prior to departure to Tanzania.
+For all other entry points, visitors are required to be in the possession of a valid visa prior to approaching those entry points.
+However, to avoid unnecessary delays, people departing from a country where there is a Tanzania diplomatic mission or Consular Office are advised to obtain their entry visas prior to leaving for Tanzania.